9 Worst Honey Brands to Avoid

 9. 365

 365 is a brand by Whole Foods.
-Whole food is a popular food store in America and was the first nationally certified organic grocer in the USA.
+It is a popular food store in America and was the first nationally certified organic grocer in the USA.

 Considering that 365 belongs to Whole Foods, we had high expectations with this one.